rureirureirurei/warden/README.md

 1) Firstly, you'll have to create a `config.py` file.

 `request_delay_seconds` sets how often the script checks for balance updates for each account.
+The rule of thumb is to have not more than 5/s for all the accounts together.

 `arbitrum_api_key` can be left unchanged.